 Timing was everything for this image.
-It's quite amazing that a camera caught this.

 We set up these trail cameras a couple years ago on each side of a creek that ran parallel to two trails.
 The trail cameras were set up where a third trail intersected both, giving us the best chance to capture deer movement.
 Ultimately, this made for a crossroads with a great amount of deer movement.